Velocities/SpeedCart/README.md

-# linodeDeployment
+# ShopFast
-Software on linode web server deployment
+A web app for creating a convenient shopping route for a given set of items